simonwittber/scaled-origin/README.md

 The camera is reset to the origin every frame, therefore static colliders should not be used.
 Also, all transforms that are rendered need to have a FloatingTransform or FloatingRigidbody component.

+Translations should be performed using the FloatingComponent methods rather than the Transform methods.